withastro/starlight/docs/src/content/docs/accessibility-statement.md

 The [Web Content Accessibility Guidelines (WCAG)][wcag] defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.

-Starlight is partially conformant with WCAG 2.2 level AA.
-Partially conformant means that some parts of the content do not fully conform to the accessibility standard.
+Starlight strives to meet WCAG 2.2 Level AA where possible.
+We do not currently make a formal conformance claim.

 ## Feedback